 Toxoplasmosis is an infection caused by the parasite Toxoplasma gondii.
 This parasite can get into your body if you eat raw or undercooked meat.

 Children and adults with weak immune systems are most at risk of toxoplasmosis.

 Most children and adults who have toxoplasmosis have no symptoms at all.

 Sometimes your child might have a swollen lymph gland, most commonly in the neck.
 Sometimes an infected person will have fatigue and muscle aches.

 In teenagers, toxoplasmosis can cause chorioretinitis.
 This is a rare condition that results in blurred vision and dark, floating spots in front of your child’s eyes.

 You should take your child to your GP if your child has

-- your teenage child has blurred vision and dark floating spots in his vision, he needs to see the GP.
+If your teenage child has blurred vision and dark floating spots in his vision, he needs to see the GP.

-Also take your child to the GP if she has a weakened immune system and has the symptoms described above, be sure to take your child to the doctor.
+Also take your child to the GP if she has a weakened immune system and has the symptoms described above.

 Toxoplasmosis treatment depends on how bad the symptoms are.

 If your child has no symptoms or is only mildly affected, he won’t need treatment.
 For more severe symptoms, your doctor might prescribe antibiotics.

 Prevention of toxoplasmosis

 You can reduce the risk of getting toxoplasmosis by avoiding raw or undercooked meat and washing fruit and raw vegetables thoroughly before eating.

 Wearing gloves while changing cat litter trays or when gardening can also help you avoid toxoplasmosis.